ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The context ID to close.

-Extension String:
+Context Extensions:

-: A string of comma-separated key-value pairs to enable extensibility, see the definition of the same field in {{register-capsule}} for details.
+: See {{context-ext}}.

 Note that this close is unilateral and bidirectional: the sender of the frame unilaterally informs its peer of the closure.
 Endpoints can use CLOSE_DATAGRAM_CONTEXT capsules to close a context that was initially registered by either themselves, or by their peer.
-Endpoints MAY use the CLOSE_DATAGRAM_CONTEXT capsule to immediately reject a context that was just registered using a REGISTER_DATAGRAM_CONTEXT capsule if they find its Extension String to be unacceptable.
+Endpoints MAY use the CLOSE_DATAGRAM_CONTEXT capsule to immediately reject a context that was just registered using a REGISTER_DATAGRAM_CONTEXT capsule if they find its Context Extensions field to be unacceptable.

 After an endpoint has either sent or received a CLOSE_DATAGRAM_CONTEXT frame, it MUST NOT send any DATAGRAM frames with that Context ID.
 However, due to